cybertraining-dsc/sp21-599-358/project/index.md

 The CARLA simulator which uses the driver inputs and puts into a driving log which contains data of the trajectory and the surroundings of the simulated vehicle.
 The CARLA simulator uses the the steering angle and throttle to act much like the controllable inputs of a real vehicle.
-CARLA is an open-source CARLA has been developed from the ground up to support development, training, and validation of autonomous driving systems.
+CARLA is an open-source and has been developed from the ground up to support development, training, and validation of autonomous driving systems.
 In addition to open-source code and protocols, CARLA provides open digital urban layouts, buildings, and vehicles that were created for this purpose and can be used freely.
 The simulation platform supports flexible specification of sensor suites, environmental conditions, full control of all static and dynamic actors, maps generation [^2].
-The data gathered will be created by driving the vehicle in the simulator and using the camera feed so that the neural network can be trained.
-The driving in the simulator looks like the image below.
+The simulation will be created by driving the vehicle in the simulator and using the camera feed so that the neural network can be trained.
+Driving in the simulator looks much like Figure 1.

 ### Driving in CARLA